-The band's live shows would feature contemporary dancers, a uniformed brass section and special guests.
+The band's live shows included contemporary dancers, a uniformed brass section and special guests.
 Such performances, combined with their distinctive videos and comically recalcitrant radio and press interviews, were hallmarks of the band's early years and gained them a following in the art world.
 They collaborated with Cerith Wyn Evans to mark Modern Art Oxford's 40th anniversary, were photographed by Hedi Slimane and performed for Martin Creed at Tate Britain.
-Other notable performances include the Royal Festival Hall for Jarvis Cocker's Meltdown and a landmark show at Studio Voltaire where they performed with dancing dogs.
-The show featured Richard Curtis and his famous dog dancing display team dancing to a special set on the evening of a lunar eclipse.
-It was broadcast on Resonance 104.4 FM and raised a significant sum towards the upkeep of the station.
+Other notable performances included the Royal Festival Hall for Jarvis Cocker's Meltdown and a landmark show at Studio Voltaire where they performed with dancing dogs.
+The show featured Richard Curtis and his dog dancing display team dancing to a special set on the evening of a lunar eclipse.
+It was broadcast on Resonance 104.4 FM and raised a significant sum towards the upkeep of the radio station.